performant-software/mel-website/README.md

 To install, go to the scripts dir and run `yarn`.

 To run, place the XML in the `xml` folder and then run `yarn start`.
 The HTML versions will output in the `editions` dir.
-The `xml` folder is included in the published site.